obin1/julia-photochemical-model/README.md

 # Code Structure and Output
 The top level module for the mechanism is contained in the file assign3_driver.jl.
 The wrapper program main.jl runs this module for a user-specified number of cases of user-specified duration, and generates model output at specified intervals.
 Further documentation is contained in the .jl files.

-The "jpm-h2o" branch adds net production of H2O as a buildup species.
+The "jpm-o2-h2o" branch adds net production of H2O as a buildup species and net production/loss of O2.
+This is to track atom conservation of all elements in the system: C, N, O, and H.

 # Reactions and Species